tahsintunan/solex/README.md

 - @solana/wallet-adapter-wallets
 ```

-The responsive version for wallets and wallet adapter may not function or work as expected for mobile based on plugin and wallet compatibility.
+The responsive version for wallets and the wallet adapter may not function or work as expected for mobile based on plugin and wallet compatibility.

 ## Installation